 Q. What subjects are you looking for?

 A. Most presentations have a practical benefit to the audience, showing them how to use or set up a particular tool.
 Covering best practices, such as in development or security, is also popular.
-Past subjects have included IPv6 networking, media production with Free Software, virtualization, and accessibility.
+Past subjects have included IPv6 networking, performance tuning, scaling distributed systems, general systems administration, media production with Free Software, web operations, virtualization, and accessibility.
 You can also talk about non-technical subjects like licensing or "soft skills" like delegation or working in teams, although these are best delivered by experienced speakers.
+The Career Track welcomes presentations about career management and hiring companies presenting about open positions.
 Purely academic presentations are less suitable; for example, a comparison of performance between filesystems would be of interest when talking about btrfs, ext4, and XFS, but not for research filesystems that aren't in use outside the lab.

 Q. What is the format for presentations?